All Episodes

 Hopefully.

-Yes, well, you mentioned the dog, and you know, positive reinforcement and negative reaction in order to slowly teach, but you know, every now and then, you still get a bite.
+Well, you mentioned a dog and, you know, positive reinforcement and negative reaction in order to slowly teach.

-And so, while you might attempt to guide with positive reinforcement, AI in a certain direction, might even seem that you're succeeding, there could easily come a point at which it would decide to bite.
+And so while you might attempt to guide with positive reinforcement AI in a certain direction, might even seem that you're succeeding, there could easily come a point at which it would decide to bite.

 Yeah, that can well be.

-Try to avoid it, like with nuclear energy, right?
+It's mine liked with nuclear energy, right?

 But AI also actually, I mean, has also the chance of lowering the risk of our extinction.

-So, of course, AI, if it's there, they could decide to destroy humanity.
+So of course AI, if it's there, they could decide to destroy humanity.

 But on the other hand, AI is able to make better decisions and try to avoid other wrong decisions we might make.

-So in some it is not clear whether in the long run actually AI helps us to lower the
+So in sum, it is not clear whether in the long run actually AI helps us to lower the risk of self-extinction or increases it.

-So for instance we could use AI for better governance, right?
+So for instance, we could use AI for better governance, right?

-So I mean if I think about, if I have a benign AI making completely rational political decisions
+So I mean, if I think about if I have a benign AI making completely rational political decisions compared to irrational politicians who are often interest, have self-interest just to stay in power, I'm not sure what type of government I prefer.

 I mean, things can go wrong with humans governing countries as well, not only with computers.

-Actually, I think the most realistic movie of computers taking over is actually from the 1970s, so already 45 years old.
+I think the most realistic movie of computers taking over is actually from the 1970s, so already 45 years old.

-It's called Colossus, The Forbidden Project.
+It's called Colossus the Forbing Project.

 One of my favorites, actually.